Table of Contents

 {

-// Automatic binding of candles to the chart area
+// Automatic binding of candles to chart area

 DrawCandles(area, subscription);